Sarah Henderson ·January 06, 2023Reading time: 6 minutes 8 Reasons Why You Should Visit Scotland In 2023

 Why not embrace the local produce and find a food and drink experience that connects you with Scotland’s best produce?

-Many restaurants in Scotland use seasonal, local produce for you to try, but some go the extra mile.
-Nestled on the shores of Loch Fyne, Inver holds a Michelin Guide Green Star for its sustainability.
-They also have luxury bothies on site to stay over after your meal.
+- Try a green foodie business - many restaurants in Scotland use seasonal, local produce for you to try, but some go the extra mile.
+Look out for businesses such as Inver, nestled on the shores of Loch Fyne, who hold a Michelin Guide Green Star for sustainability.ttend a world-class event or festival.

-Few places embody the farm to fork ethos so well as The Free Company in Balerno, just outside of Edinburgh.
+- Follow farm to fork - few places embody the farm to fork ethos so well as the Free Company in Balerno, just outside Edinburgh.
 They open for a spring and a winter series, serving the very best seasonal produce in their trendy barn from the farm right outside.
-They also run veg and pig clubs throughout the year for produce delivered locally.